 Your standard appeal will be resolved within thirty (30) calendar days from the day we get it.
 If your appeal is urgent, you may call Member Services at 1-888-276-2020 and ask for an expedited (fast) appeal.
 A medical director will review your request.
 An appeal will be determined as expedited if waiting 30 calendar days may seriously jeopardize your life, physical or mental health, or ability to attain, maintain, or regain maximum function.
 For expedited appeals, we will make a decision within 72 hours after we get the request.
-You do not need to put your expedited appeal in writing.
 However, if we decide your expedited appeal request is not an expedited appeal, we will make a decision resolving your appeal within 30 calendar days from when we received your expedited appeal request; in addition, we will try to call you and send a letter within two calendar days from your request to let you know the reason for this decision to extend the time frame and let you know of your right to file a grievance if you disagree with that decision.

 First Choice may extend the time frame for resolving a standard or expedited appeal up to fourteen (14) calendar days if you request the extension or First Choice shows (to the satisfaction of the state, upon its request) that additional information is needed and how the delay is in your best interest.
 If First Choice extends the time frame, we will make reasonable efforts to give you prompt oral notice.
 Within two (2) calendar days, we will give you written notice of the reason for the extension.
 You can file a grievance if you disagree with the decision to extend the time frame for resolving the appeal.

 The First Choice final appeal decision will be sent to you by certified mail, return receipt requested.
-If you do not agree with the final decision by First Choice you have the right to request a state fair hearing.
+If you do not agree with the final decision by First Choice you have the right to request a State Fair Hearing with SCDHHS.
 You may also request a State Fair Hearing if First Choice does not follow the notice or timing requirements for appeals.
 With your prior written consent, you can request a representative of your choice to represent you at the State Fair Hearing.
 A provider cannot require you to make him or her your representative to receive these services.
-Your request for a state fair hearing must be sent within 120 calendar days from the date on the resolution letter.
+Your request for a State Fair Hearing must be sent within 120 calendar days from the date on the resolution letter.
 If you feel that waiting could jeopardize your life, health, or ability to attain, maintain, or regain maximum function, you may also request an expedited (fast) State Fair Hearing.
 You can make the request through the SCDHHS website or send it in writing to: